Tags Posts tagged with "Dr. David Dunaief"

 Unfortunately, awareness of a food’s caloric impact doesn’t always matter, either.
 Studies assessing the impact of nutrition labeling in restaurants gave us a clear view of this issue: knowing an item’s calories either doesn’t alter behavior or encourages higher calorie purchases (1, 2).

-Does this mean we are doomed to acquiesce to temptation?
+Does this mean we are doomed to acquiesce to food temptation?
 Actually, no: It is not solely about willpower.
 Changing diet composition is more important.

 Many of us know that refined carbohydrates are not beneficial.
-Worse, however, a randomized control trial showed refined carbohydrates may cause food addiction (3).
+Worse, however, a randomized control trial (RCT) showed refined carbohydrates may cause food addiction (3).
 Certain sections of the brain involved in cravings and reward are affected by high-glycemic foods, as shown by MRI scans of trial subjects.

 Study participants consumed a 500-calorie shake with either a high-glycemic index or a low-glycemic index.
 They were blinded (unaware) as to which they were drinking.
 The ones who drank the high-glycemic shake had higher levels of glucose in their blood initially, followed by a significant decline in glucose levels and increased hunger four hours later.
 The region of the brain that is related to addiction, the nucleus accumbens, showed a spike in activity with the high-glycemic intake.